PhGK/DecodingCancer/README.md

 - A single entity cancer training
 - LRP computation based on the trained model from the pan cancer training

-A new folder is generated containing all results.
+Two new folders (*results* and *LRP*) are generated and contain the training and LRP results, respectively.